-3000-word essay to demonstrate your ability to critically evaluate how supervisor competencies are developed within clinical skills supervision.
+3000-word essay to demonstrate your ability to critically evaluate how supervisor competencies are developed in line with EDI within clinical skills supervision.
 Demonstrating how this has been achieved in your own practice by discussing a clinical skills case study.